About the Author

 What’s new with HDP?

 HoneyBun passed away in 2014.
 She was never a dog to greet you at the door or to hop in bed with you.
 I think too many years in a puppy mill made it difficult for her to warm up to people in that way.
-But still had a love of food and adventure.
+But she still had a love of food and adventure.
 Probably her best days was when she would escape from my house, sneak down the alley and find a bag of garbage she could tuck into.
 Fat, old, HoneyBun, when motivated by food, could move like a furry Ninja.

 I loved her, despite her worn-out appearance and indifference to people, and thought no one replace her.
 But then along came Artie.